-The National Field Archery Association is a non-profit corporation dedicated to the sport of archery, and is the largest field archery organization in the World.
+The National Field Archery Association is a non-profit corporation dedicated to the sport of archery and is the largest field archery organization in the World.
 Founded in 1939, the NFAA now consists of 49 chartered state associations and nearly 1,000 affiliated clubs.
 The NFAA is a member of the International Field Archery Association and a national allied organization of USA Archery.
-In 2014, the NFAA celebrated its 75th Anniversary.

-The NFAA promotes numerous shooting styles including freestyle, freestyle limited, barebow, competitive bowhunter, bowhunter freestyle, freestyle limited, recurve, and traditional.
-NFAA competition divisions include Cub, Youth, Young Adult, Adult, Senior, Silver Senior, Master Senior and Professional.
-Several national championship tournaments—outdoor, indoor, marked, and unmarked 3D—are hosted each year, and draw over 3,000 archers.
+The NFAA promotes numerous shooting styles including freestyle, freestyle limited, barebow, bowhunter freestyle, freestyle limited recurve, longbow, traditional, and crossbow.
+NFAA competition divisions include Cub, Youth, Young Adult, Adult, Senior, Silver Senior, Master Senior, and Professional.
+Several national championship tournaments—outdoor field, outdoor target, indoor, and marked 3D—are hosted each year, and draw over 3,000 archers.
 The organization also hosts eight sectional indoor and eight sectional outdoor championships.
 The NFAA sanctions more than 100 state-championship level tournaments and thousands of club shoots, in addition to many popular league programs and mail matches.
 The most well-known NFAA event is the annual 3 Star Tour.
 The Tour includes The Vegas Shoot in Las Vegas, NV, the NFAA National Indoor in Louisville, KY, and the First Dakota Classic in Yankton, SD.
-The 2014 3 Star Tour totaled nearly 4,000 archers and thousands of spectators.
-Archers that compete in all 3 Star events can participate in a shoot-off for a new car or $10,000 during the First Dakota Classic.
+The 2019 3 Star Tour totaled more than 5,000 archers and thousands of spectators.
+Archers that compete in all 3 Star events can participate in a shoot-off for $10,000 during the First Dakota Classic.

 Membership in the NFAA includes many benefits.
 Members receive four issues of Archery, a magazine highlighting the thoughts, accomplishments, and activities of NFAA members.
 The NFAA also offers a liability insurance program in partnership with Sadler Insurance for affiliated clubs, state associations, and pro shoots.
 The joint Certified Instructor Program, shooting and equipment clinics, and shooter’s schools are accessible in all 50 states.
 Many awards for skills, service, and membership can be earned by meeting benchmarks.
 Additionally, NFAA members may compete at USA Archery national and regional events, and USA Archery members may compete at NFAA national and sectional events.